Picture of Aubrey to your right! :D

-Our slogan was, "You'll never leave the store with a frown.
+Our slogan was: "You'll never leave the store with a frown.
 So, stop and shop here now!"

 Corny.
 I know.

-But, because of that awful slogan, we had to smile at this woman and treat her like she's the queen of Stop-n-Shop.
-And she did contribute to a large portion of the store's revenue.
-Gag me with a spoon.
+But, because of that awful slogan, we had to smile at this woman and treat her like she was the queen of Stop-n-Shop.
+Though, she did contribute to a large portion of the store's revenue.

 "That will be $109.67 " I said after bagging all of her stuff.
 She looked at me with a wicked grin and handed me a stack of coupons.
 Lord, help me.

 "Oh," she squinted at my name tag. "...Abbey, could you-" A weird noise coming from aisle six cut off the probable ridiculous demand she was going to make.